sidlow/pysetup/README.md

 Install-Module : A parameter cannot be found that matches parameter name 'AllowPrerelease
 if so open up powershell in admin (right mouse click start)
 `Install-Module -Name PowerShellGet -Repository PSGallery -Force`
- In  non admin powershell
+ In new non admin powershell
  `Import-Module PowerShellGet`
  then try again
- open settings in Windows Terminal(ctrl+)
+ open settings in Windows Terminal(ctrl+,)
  add following line to the powershell config entry
  `"fontFace": "FiraCode NF",`
  Edit $PROFILE in vs code